softlayer/githubio_source/content/reference/services/SoftLayer_Account_Regional_Registry_Detail/validatePersonForAllRegistrars.md

 ---
 title: "validatePersonForAllRegistrars"
+description: "The subnet registration detail service has been deprecated.

-description: "Validates this person detail against all supported external registrars (APNIC/ARIN/RIPE).
+Validates this person detail against all supported external registrars (APNIC/ARIN/RIPE).
 The validation uses the most restrictive rules ensuring that any person detail passing this validation would be acceptable to any supported registrar.

 The person detail properties are validated against - Non-emptiness - Minimum length - Maximum length - Maximum words - Supported characters - Format of data